AlliedLens/chip8Emulator/README.md

 ### Chip8Emulator
 #### --Roms
 Contains all of the roms needed to load the program
 #### blueprint.txt
 Had the structure needed to for setup of the code
 #### chip8.h
 Has the basic structure of the chip8, as well as all of the useful commands needed for operations
 #### debugging.h
 Contained a bunch of code filled with printf statements and what have you.
 #### graphics.h
 Contains Functions useful to rendering graphics
 #### main.c
 Where the magic happens
 #### utils.h
-        Wish i used this more, was supposed to have all the functions that i was using for something else.
+Wish I used this more, was supposed to have all the functions that i was using for something else.

 ## Resources